wesleyan/chef-cookbooks/cookbooks/oracle_java/README.md

 Description
 ===========
-Installs Java for OS X, both JRE from Apple and the web plugin from Oracle
+Installs Java for OS X, updating to the latest 6.0 JRE from Apple and the 7.0 web plugin from Oracle

 Requirements
 ============